zcash/zips/drafts/bitcartel-nu0-network-handshake/draft.rst

         ...
     }

-where:

-- Pre-Overwinter PROTOCOL_VERSION is 170002
-- OVERWINTER_PROTO_VERSION is 170003
+where ``PROTOCOL_VERSION`` is the highest protocol version supported by the node.

 Rejecting Pre-Overwinter Connections
 ------------------------------------

-Currently, nodes will reject connections from nodes with a protocol version lower than the other node's minimum supported protocol version.
+Currently, nodes will reject connections from peers with an advertised protocol version lower than the other node's minimum supported protocol version.

 This value is defined as::